PaulLeCam/react-leaflet/docs/Getting started.md

 npm install react-leaflet
 ```

-React, ReactDOM and Leaflet are peer dependencies, if you haven't already installed them use:
+React, ReactDOM and Leaflet are peer dependencies, if you haven't already installed them you can use:

 ```bash
 npm install leaflet react react-dom react-leaflet